thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## Bonus

-If you haven't already, inspect and edit your **sportball team** assignment from the previous chapter using the React Developer Tools.
-Make sure you understand the application's component hierarchy and its state before moving on to the next part of the assignment.
+If you haven't already, inspect and debug your **sportball team** solution from using the React Developer Tools.
+Make sure you understand the application's component hierarchy and its state.

-Then log into your [Facebook](https://www.facebook.com/) account, if you have one, and see if you can figure out which component hierarchies are being reused on the timeline.
+Then visit [Codecademy's landing page](https://www.codecademy.com/) and, using the React Developer Tools, see what changes can you make to this application's props and state values that'll cause the browser window to render a different DOM hierarchy.

-Navigate your browser to [Codecademy's landing page](https://www.codecademy.com/) and open up the React Developer Tools.
-What changes can you make to the application's props and state values that will cause the browser window to render a different DOM?
+Then, log into your [Facebook](https://www.facebook.com/) account, if you have one, and see if you can figure out which component hierarchies are being reused on the timeline.

-Find another React application from this list of [sites using React](https://github.com/facebook/react/wiki/Sites-Using-React).
-What else you can uncover with your new x-ray vision?
+Finally, [pick another React application](https://github.com/facebook/react/wiki/Sites-Using-React) and see what else you can uncover with your new x-ray vision.

 ## Resources